 Since then, legendary players like Laura Davies, who won in 2010, and other emerging and established players have featured at the event.
 They include the likes of Gwladys Nocera, winner of the first-ever Ladies European Tour sanctioned event in India held in 2008 and Phatlum Pornanong, now an LPGA player, who has thrice won the Indian Open, among others.

 This year’s edition will be co-sanctioned by the LET and Women’s Golf Association of India (WGAI).
-The tournament will also see LPGA star, Brittany Lincicome, in action for the first time in India.
-The two time Major winner Lincicome will be keen to make an impact along with 12 Olympians from 2016 Rio Olympics (List below).
+The tournament will also see World rank #21 and Olympian, Carlota Ciganda, in action along with India’s first Women’s Indian Open winner, Aditi Ashok.